polito-WA-2024/.github/profile/SOFTWARE.md

 # Web Applications (2023/2024)

-This section lists the software applications and the libraries used in the course "_Web Applications_" (in English) for the [Master Degree in Cybersecurity](https://www.polito.it/en/education/master-s-degree-programmes/cybersecurity) at Politecnico di Torino, Italy.
+This section lists the resources (software, libraries, documentation) used in the course "_Web Applications_" (in English) for the [Master Degree in Cybersecurity](https://www.polito.it/en/education/master-s-degree-programmes/cybersecurity) at Politecnico di Torino, Italy.

 ## Software In Use